Allan Ramsay (diplomat)

 Sir Allan John Heppel Ramsay KBE CMG (19 October 1937 – 5 January 2022) was a British diplomat.

-Biography
+Early life and education

-The son of Norman Ramsay Ramsay and wife Evelyn Faith Sorel-Cameron, Ramsay was educated at Bedford School and at the Royal Military Academy Sandhurst.
-At one point he also studied at Durham University.
+The son of Norman Ramsay Ramsay and wife Evelyn Faith Sorel-Cameron, Ramsay was educated at Salisbury Cathedral School, Bedford School and the Royal Military Academy Sandhurst.

+Career

 Ramsay was in the British Army from 1957 to 1970, serving in the Somerset Light Infantry until 1964, followed by two years in the Trucial Oman Scouts, and finally joining the Durham Light Infantry for the remainder of his service.
-He attended MECAS from 1968 to 1969 and then joined the Foreign and Commonwealth Office in 1970.
+He completed an Arabic language course at Durham University and subsequently attended MECAS from 1968 to 1969.
+He joined the Foreign and Commonwealth Office in 1970.

 He was British Ambassador to the Lebanon (1988–1990), British Ambassador to the Sudan (1990–1991) and British Ambassador to Morocco (1992–1996).

 Ramsay died at home in France on the 5 January 2022, at the age of 84.